LDAP integration troubleshooting

 For more information about SSL certificate pinning, see the article by the Open Web Application Security Project.

-You created a new role in your LDAP directory, but the role is not imported into Okta when users assigned to the role sign in to Okta, even though JIT is enabled.
+You created a role in your LDAP directory, but the role isn't imported into Okta when users assigned to the role sign in to Okta, even though JIT is enabled.

 When does Okta bring LDAP roles into Okta?